CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 #### DER.3.1.A17 Conducting the on-site inspection [audit team]

 At the beginning of the on-site inspection, the audit team SHOULD have an in-depth interview with the people in charge of the institution concerned.
 Thereafter, all requirements specified in the test plan SHOULD be checked using the intended test methods.
-If a selected sample deviates from the documented status, the sample SHOULD be extended according to requirements until the situation has been clarified.
-After the audit, the audit team SHOULD conduct a final meeting, briefly presenting the results without assessment and how to proceed.
+If a selected sample deviates from the documented status, the sample SHOULD be extended as needed until the situation is clarified.
+After the audit, the audit team SHOULD conduct a final discussion, briefly presenting the results without assessment and how to proceed.
 The conversation SHOULD be logged.

 #### DER.3.1.A18 conducting interviews [audit team]